Killbuck Island: Disappearance

 Following the fire, the site briefly hosted Exposition Park, home field of the Pittsburgh Alleghenies baseball club, before flooding forced its abandonment in 1884.

 Natural flooding and human alteration had for decades progressively filled in the north channel, joining the island to the mainland.
 For much of the 19th century it was noted that the channel was "incapable of being used at all except in times of high water."
 By the early 20th century, contractors on Pittsburgh's North Side had dumped excavation fill into the 70 yard channel between the mainland and the island.
 This definitively erased the channel and joined the island's former landmass to the shore.

 The filled land eventually became part of a railyard operated by the Pittsburgh and Western Railroad, which in 1923 was labeled in a city plat as the "Smoky Island Yard."
 In 1932, a long-running ejectment case initiated by the Pittsburgh and Western Railroad against the Equitable Gas Company was resolved in favor of the railroad after eight years of litigation.

-The site once occupied by the island is now roughly covered by the Carnegie Science Center, Acrisure Stadium, and Stage AE on Pittsburgh's North Shore.
+The site once occupied by the island is now roughly covered by the Kamin Science Center, Acrisure Stadium, and Stage AE on Pittsburgh's North Shore.